chimwemwe007/Real-time-Weather-app/README.md

 This project is aweather application that gets information about the weather from an exterm=nal API and displays it for the user.
 It also pinpoints the users location using a geolocator so they are able to know the weather details of any place they may be.

+## Acknowledgemets
+- Thanks to https://openweathermap.org/api for the free Weather API that was used in this project

 ## Getting Started

 - Clone the repo.